 Reference to a chapter in an edited book:

 Mettam, G. R., & Adams, L. B. (2009).
 How to prepare an electronic version of your article.
 In B. S. Jones, & R. Z. Smith (Eds.), Introduction to the electronic age (pp. 281–304).
 New York: E-Publishing Inc.

 For more details about referencing, please read our APA referencing style guide.

 Full DOI's need to be added, where available, to the referenced work.

 Hyland, K. (2007).
 Genre pedagogy: Language, literacy and L2 writing instruction.
 Journal of Second Language Writing, 16(3), 148–164. https://doi.org/10.1016/j.jslw.2007.07.005

 - All paragraphs and body text justified and single-spaced.

 - One line should separate paragraphs or sections.
 Do not indent paragraphs.

 - Margins: Microsoft Word "Normal" (2.54 cm).

-- Main headings, subheadings and sub-subheadings should be formatted as in the example below.
-No more than three levels of headings should be included.
+- Main headings, subheadings and sub-subheadings: No more than three levels of headings should be included.